user-interviews/heroku-buildpack-cloudfront-cdn-manifest/README.md

 > Modified:
 https://github.com/arkency/heroku-buildpack-cdn-manifest

-To use CloudFront for asset gathering
+To use CloudFront for asset gathering.